 The cowpea plant has more than its share of insect pests, many of which will also be problems for other plants growing alongside them:

 - Aphids, which are tiny bugs that gravitate to the undersides of leaves, suck out the juices and deposit sticky honeydew that attracts ants and promotes mold growth.
 Wash these off with a spray of water or garden-safe insecticidal soap and introduce predators like ladybugs to control them.

-- Adult bean beetles look like orange-colored ladybugs, and they have voracious appetites, chewing the leaves from underneath and making large holes in them.
-Hand pick these beetles off the plants whenever you see them.
+- Adult bean beetles look like slimmer versions of orange-colored ladybugs, and they have voracious appetites, chewing the leaves from underneath and making large holes in them.
+Hand-pick these beetles off the plants whenever you see them.
 Use the same strategy if you see Japanese beetles, which are a little larger and have bronze and green coloration.

 - Cutworms attack the seedlings and chew them off at ground level.
 Growers guard against these pests by placing a barrier around the seedlings.
 A simple barrier can be made by cutting the bottom out of a plastic or paper coffee cup and placing the bottomless cup over the seedling.

 - Leafhoppers are greenish insects that jump from leaf to leaf, sucking out the juices and damaging the plants.
 You can control them with insecticidal soap.

 - Root rot is caused by a fungus that thrives in moist soil.
 Avoid overwatering to prevent it, discard any plants that have been affected and avoid planting in the same location.
 The fungus can live in the soil for up to five years.